ThibautSF/ParadoxosModManager/README.md

 # Paradoxos Mod Manager
 Paradoxos Mod Manager is a java application which can be used to manage your mods in recent Paradox Interactive’s games

-I develop this app because i often have lots of mods and games with differents list of mods activated on Stellaris, and enable/disable each mods of a savegame before i launch my game was very boring…
+I developed this app because i often have lots of mods and games with different lists of mods active on Stellaris, and enabling/disabling a bunch of mods for different savegames before i could launch my game was very boring…

 ## Game supported
 * Crusader Kings II